 3. Screening procedures for substances which may have explosive properties

 3.1 The screening procedure may be used for new substances which are suspected of having explosive properties.
-When considering the explosive properties of self-reactive substances of Division 4.1 or organic peroxides of Division 5.2, refer to Part II of this Manual and section 5.1 of this Appendix.
+When considering the explosive properties of self-reactive substances or organic peroxides, refer to Part II of this Manual and section 5.1 of this Appendix.
 It should not be used for substances manufactured with the intention of producing a practical explosive or pyrotechnic effect.

 3.2 Explosive properties are associated with the presence of certain chemical groups in a molecule which can react to produce very rapid increases in temperature or pressure.
 The screening procedure is aimed at identifying the presence of such reactive groups and the potential for rapid energy release.
-If the screening procedure identifies the material to be a potential explosive, the Class 1 Acceptance Procedure (see 10.3) should be applied.
+If the screening procedure identifies the material to be a potential explosive, the acceptance procedure(see 10.3) has to be performed.

 NOTE: Neither a Series 1 type (a) propagation of detonation test nor a Series 2 type (a) test of sensitivity to detonative shock is required if the exothermic decomposition energy of organic materials is less than 800 J/g.
 For organic substances and mixtures of organic substances with a decomposition energy of 800 J/g or more, tests 1 (a) and 2 (a) need not be performed if the outcome of the ballistic mortar Mk.IIId test (F.1), or the ballistic mortar test (F.2) or the BAM Trauzl test (F.3) with initiation by a standard No. 8 detonator (see Appendix 1) is "No".
 In this case, the results of test 1 (a) and 2 (a) are deemed to be "-".

-3.3 The acceptance procedure for Class 1 explosives need not be applied:
+3.3 The acceptance procedure for explosives need not be applied:

 (a) When there are no chemical groups associated with explosive properties present in the molecule.
 Examples of groups which may indicate explosive properties are given in Table A6.1; or